Analytical mesoscale modeling of aeolian sand transport: Introduction

-A radically coarse-grained mean-field model \cite{Sauermann2001} that maps the whole mobilized grain population onto a single effective grain trajectory has been successful in explaining desert dune formation \cite{Kroy2002,*Kroy2002a,Andreotti2002a,Duran2010}.
-While such approaches roughly account for the more energetic saltating grains, they fail to explicitly resolve the substantial fraction of grains that only perform very small hops and do not eject other grains from the bed.
-This less spectacular transport mode, conventionally referred to as bedload, reptation, or creep, is however thought to be largely responsible for ripple and megaripple formation \cite{Bagnold1941,Anderson1987}, which therefore eludes the mean-field approaches.
-Also ecologically important processes, such as dust emission and vegetation invasion, are sensitive to the detailed mesostructure of aeolian transport \cite{Yizhaq2007,Kok2012}.
+A radically coarse-grained mean-field model~\cite{Sauermann2001} that maps the whole mobilized grain population onto a single effective grain trajectory has been successful in explaining desert dune formation~\cite{Kroy2002,Kroy2002a,Andreotti2002a,Duran2010a}.
+Such mean-field approaches roughly account for the more energetic saltating grains but fail to resolve the heterogeneity of the transport layer, which contains a majority of grains that only perform very small hops and do not eject other grains from the bed~\cite{Ungar1987}.
+Their less spectacular transport mode, conventionally referred to as bedload, reptation, or creep, is however thought to be largely responsible for ripple and megaripple formation~\cite{Bagnold1941,Anderson1987,Hoyle1999,Yizhaq2004a,Manukyan2009,Duran2014}, which therefore eludes the mean-field approaches.
+Also ecologically important processes, such as dust emission, rock abrasion, and vegetation invasion, are sensitive to the detailed mesostructure of aeolian transport~\cite{Yizhaq2007,Kok2012}.
+Finally, an improved theoretical model of the aeolian transport layer could help to infer more information about extraterrestrial conditions from the limited data obtained by remote-sensing~\cite{Sullivan2005,Bridges2012,Ayoub2014,Burr2015}.